giotramu/css-kit/README.md

 # CSS-Kit

-Out of the box CSS styling for HTML elements with no class names.
+A tiny CSS scaffold for quick, consistent, and scalable user interface development.

 ### 🚧 In the development stage.